feikede/drupal8-docker/drupal-dev/README.md

 Use my docker image from docker hub at https://hub.docker.com/r/feikede/drupal-dev/ - it should run out of the box.

 Settings.local.php is installed and activated with cache-backend /dev/null.
 CSS and JS aggregation is disabled.
 XDebug port is 9000 (default).
+Check this page for using xdebug with PHPStorm and docker: https://serversforhackers.com/c/getting-xdebug-working

 ## Quickstart Drupal 8, composer, drush with docker run
 First start a db: